Yoimiya42/GitHub-Trending-Projects-Collection/sketch.md

     - trending topics -> `word cloud`
     - `organization` with most repositories
     - `contributors` with most followers
-  - Partition zone for different user purposes
+  - Dedicated zones for various user purposes:
     - For "Beginner":
       - repositories with detailed README.md
       - more pdf, image, video, website url in README.md